Chipdelmal/MoNeT/docs/index.md

 layout: default
 ---

-<i>This idea was born to facilitate collaboration in network analysis routines useful for both [*MGDrivE*](https://chipdelmal.github.io/MGDrivE/) and [*MASH*](https://smitdave.github.io/MASH-Main/) projects.
-Its main objective is to create a set of tools that allow us to study landscapes in a way that is relevant in terms of mosquito-borne diseases.</i>
+This idea was born to facilitate collaboration in network analysis routines useful for both [*MGDrivE*](https://marshalllab.github.io/MGDrivE/) (__UC, Berkeley__) and [*MASH*](https://smitdave.github.io/MASH-Main/) (__IHME__) projects.
+Its main objective is to create a set of tools that allow us to study landscapes in a way that is relevant in terms of mosquito-borne diseases.

+Additionally, this project's reach has been extended to facilitate the collaboration between the core [*MGDrivE*](https://chipdelmal.github.io/MGDrivE/) development team (__UC, Berkeley__), and faculty at __Tecnológico de Monterrey__ with the objective of getting computer science undergraduate students in México involved in mosquito-borne diseases research projects.

 <hr>